catherinesyeh/cs262-chat-replication/docs/SERVER_SPEC.md

 The server code is in the `server/app/src` directory. `main` contains all the functional classes, while `test` contains unit tests.

 The `Logic` package contains the actual database and operation logic.
-These classes only handle internal data classes, and do not interact with the data sent over the network directly, though the `OperationHandler` does reuse some Protobuf generated classes.
+These classes only handle internal data classes, and do not interact with the data sent over the network for the chat protocol directly, though the `OperationHandler` does reuse some Protobuf generated classes.
 The database is an in-memory datastore, with no persistence, and is created in `App`.
 All methods are `synchronized` to allow for cross thread use.

+The `LogReplay` class implements the log-replay system, which handles all state-mutating requests.
+It handles persistence.
+The `Configuration` class is a simple JSON configuration loader.
+The `ReplicationService` class handles replication, and relies heavily on the `LogReplay` class - it implements a gRPC service for communication between replicas, as well as making all requests to other replicas.

 The `App` class sets up the gRPC server and handles incoming RPC requests.